-Faculty, staff, students, and others who may be on campus or on the contiguous geographic perimeter of the campus are encouraged to promptly report any past crime, attempted crime, or actual criminal activity to the Public Safety Department.
+Students, Faculty, staff, and others who may be on campus or the contiguous geographic perimeter of the campus are encouraged to report any past crime promptly, attempted crime, or actual criminal activity to the Public Safety Department.
 The Department will expeditiously respond to the reported condition and make necessary notifications to the local police precinct when appropriate.
 Criminal activities, as well as other emergencies, can be reported by:

 - 1. Calling the Department of Public Safety's emergency telephone line (718) 270-6003.
 Extension 6003 may be dialed within the college's telephone system. - 2.
-Using the Emergency Assistance buttons or call boxes located at various sites throughout the campus. - 3.
-Reporting the information to any member of the Department of Public Safety or in person at the Public Safety Office located at 1638 Bedford Avenue, AB-1 Building, Room C-17. - 4.
-All counselors are strongly encouraged when they deem it appropriate to inform the persons they are counseling of any procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
+Using the assistance intercoms or emergency call boxes located at various sites throughout the campus. - 3.
+Reporting the information to any member of the Department of Public Safety or in person at the Public

+Safety Office located at 1638 Bedford Avenue, AB-1 Building, Room C-17.

-- 5. Victims or witnesses may anonymously report crimes to persons designated as Campus Security Authorities, who will then forward only the report of the crime- without divulging the name of victim or witness- to the Department of Public Safety for inclusion in the Annual Security Report.
+- 4. All counselors are strongly encouraged when they deem it appropriate to inform the persons they are counseling of any procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics. - 5.
+Victims or witnesses may anonymously report crimes to persons designated as Campus Security Authorities, who will then forward only the report of the crime- without divulging the name of the victim or witness- to the Department of Public Safety for inclusion in the Annual Security Report.
 The College recognizes the importance of confidentiality to victims and witnesses of crimes.
 For the purposes of providing crime statistics pursuant to the Clery Act in the College's annual security report, victim and witness information will not be included.
 However, complete confidentiality cannot be guaranteed in all other contexts.
 The College reserves the right to notify the police when it believes that such reporting is necessary for the protection of the College community.
 In many cases, however, that notification will be done without divulging the victim's identity and will be done only for the purpose of providing a campus-wide safety alert. - 6.
 In the event that the situation you observe or are involved in is of an extreme or life-threatening nature, call 911, the New York City Police Department's emergency phone number.
-If you make a 911 call, please also notify the Public Safety Department who will also respond to assist and direct the police and other emergency personnel to the reported emergency.
+If you make a 911 call, please also notify the Public Safety Department, who will also respond to assist and direct the police and other emergency personnel to the reported emergency.

-Reporting and Prevention of Sexual Misconduct including Sexual Assault, Harassment, Stalking and Dating/Intimate Partner and Domestic Violence
+Reporting and Prevention of Sexual Misconduct, including Sexual Assault, Harassment, Stalking, Dating/Intimate Partner and Domestic Violence

 The City University of New York policy on Sexual Assault is attached to the end of this report.
-To directly view a copy of the City University of New York Policy on Sexual Misconduct by clicking the following link: https://www.mec.cuny.edu/wp-content/uploads/2021/10/Policy-on-Sexual-Misconduct-August-14-2020-FINAL.pdf.
+To directly view a copy of the City University of New York Policy on Sexual Misconduct by clicking the following link: CUNY Sexual Misconduct Policy

-Allegations of sexual misconduct including sexual harassment, sexual assault, stalking, or domestic and dating/intimate partner violence should be reported to one of the individuals listed below.
+Allegations of sexual misconduct, including sexual harassment, sexual assault, stalking, or domestic and dating/intimate partner violence, should be reported to one of the individuals listed below.

 - 1. Interim Director of Public Safety: Jerry Hoffman, Rm.
-C-17, AB-1 (718) 270-6069, jerryh@mec.cuny.edu - 2.
-Interim Dean of Student Affairs Officer: Dr. Alexis J. McLean, Rm.
-306, S. Building, (718) 270-4961, AMcLean@mec.cuny.edu - 3.
-Assistant Director of Human Resources: Janis Grant, Rm.
-208, Carroll Street Building, (718) 270-6910, jgrant@mec.cuny.edu - 4.
-Acting Title IX Coordinator/Chief Diversity Officer: Rebecca Fraley-Corrado, Rm.
-200, Carroll St. Building, (718) 270-5026, rfraley-corrado@mec.cuny.edu http://www1.cuny.edu/sites/title-ix/?post\type=campus\profile&p=153
+C-17 in AB-1, (718) 270-6069, jerryh@mec.cuny.edu - 2.
+Dean of Student Success: Dr. LaToya Blount, Rm.
+S-306, (718) 270-4961, Latoya.Blount18@mec.cuny.edu - 3.
+Director of Human Resources: William White, Rm.
+C-208, (718) 270-6910, william.white091@mec.cuny.edu - 4.
+Title IX Coordinator: Lance Houston, Rm.
+C-208, (718) 270-6169, Lance.Houston16@mec.cuny.edu - 5.
+Chief Diversity Officer: Lance Houston, Rm.
+C-208, (718) 270-6169, Lance.Houston16@mec.cuny.edu